-33. Agricultural or potable water reservoirs
+MP4.
+Agricultural or potable water reservoirs

-Proposals for new reservoirs, or extensions to existing reservoirs with incidental mineral extraction, involving removal of sand and gravel off-site, will need to demonstrate that there is a proven need for the proposal at the given location.
+MP4.1 Proposals for new reservoirs, or extensions to existing reservoirs with incidental mineral extraction, involving removal of sand and gravel off-site, will need to demonstrate that there is a proven need for the reservoir proposed at the given location.
 Such need could be demonstrated by, for instance, the Environment Agency agreeing that a proposal for a winter-fill agricultural reservoir or potable water reservoir is justifiable and acceptable.